AoifeW123/Tracerball/README.md

 A button will be included to restart the game.
 This will be an event listener that once clicked on will restart the game.
 This will use the function startGame.

+// talk about removing button, scrapping the score and adding other object movements and global timer from research
 ### III.
 Genre

 The genre of this project is that it is a casual 2D reaction game.
 This is due to the user having to navigate the playable character from the NPC.
 This type of genre suits the games reqiurements as there isn't much depth in the game itself.